willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 They are _wider_, not _faster_.
 This applies to accelerators like GPUs and TPUs, or even Apple's new [laptop SoCs](https://debugger.medium.com/why-is-apples-m1-chip-so-fast-3262b158cba2).

-The operations used in neural network training are almost ideal for taking advantage of very wide architectures.
+The operations used in neural network training are pretty ideal for taking advantage of very wide architectures.
-Large matrix multiplies consist of huge numbers of smaller operations which can be executed at the same time.
+Large matrix multiplies consist of huge numbers of smaller operations that can be executed at the same time.
 On top of that, we always use minibatch training, where we compute a loss gradient on tens, hundreds, or thousands of examples in parallel, then average those gradients to estimate the "true" gradient on the dataset.

 Modern automatic differentiation libraries like [PyTorch](https://pytorch.org) are optimized for squeezing as much performance as possible out of a wide accelerator for these kinds of workloads.